onnx/onnx/docs/OnnxReleases.md

 **Bump opset version for ai.onnx**
 * Bump opset version for ai.onnx domain in `onnx/defs/operator_sets.h` and `onnx/defs/schema.h` for use by future operator additions and changes.
 For example, this [demo PR](https://github.com/onnx/onnx/pull/4134/files).

-**Update IR TBD date if there is a IR bump in release**
+**Update IR TBD date if there is an IR bump in the release**
-* Update the latest IR TBD date in https://github.com/onnx/onnx/blob/main/onnx/onnx.in.proto and regenerate correpsonding proto files in the main branch if there is an IR bump in the release.
+* Update the latest IR TBD date in https://github.com/onnx/onnx/blob/main/onnx/onnx.in.proto and regenerate corresponding proto files in the main branch if there is an IR bump in the release.